paradise-fi/divine/doc/manual/using.md

 use -o {option}:{value} to pass these options to the program
 ```

-The most notable options are `-o nofail:malloc` which disables memory allocation
-failure simulation and options which control which errors are considered fatal
-(`ignore` -- error is ignored, `abort` -- error causes verification to end with
-an error report).
+It is often convenient to assume that malloc never fails: this can be achieved by
+passing the `-o nofail:malloc` option to DiOS.
+Other important options are those controlling
+the fatalness of errors (the default option is `abort` -- if an error of type `abort` is
+encountered, the verification ends with an error report; on the other hand, the verifier
+will attempt to continue when it detects an error that was marked as `ignore`).

 Furthermore, it is possible to pass arguments to the `main` function of the
 program by appending them after the name of the source file (e.g. `divine verify
-program.c main-arg-1 main-arg-2`), and to add environmental variables for the
+program.c main-arg-1 main-arg-2`), and to add environment variables for the
-program using `-DVAR=VALUE` option.
+program using the `-DVAR=VALUE` option.

 ### Compilation Options and Compilation of Multiple Files

-It your program is not just a simple C program, you might have to pass
+Supposing you wish to verify something that is not just a simple C program,
-compilation options to DIVINE.
-In some cases it is sufficient to pass these
+you may have to pass compilation options to DIVINE.
+In some cases, it is sufficient
-options to `divine verify`:
+to pass the following options to `divine verify`:

 *   `-std=<version>`, (e.g. `-std=c++14`) option sets the standard of C/C++ to
     be used and is directly forwarded to the compiler;

-*   other options can be passed using `-C` option, i.e. `-C,-O3` to enable
+*   other options can be passed using the `-C` option, i.e. `-C,-O3` to enable
     optimizations, or `-C,-I,include-path` to add `include-path` to the
     directories in which compiler looks for header files.

-However, if you need to pass more options, or if your program consists of more
+However, if you need to pass more options or if your program consists of more
 than one source file, it might be more practical to compile it to LLVM bitcode
 first and pass this bitcode to `divine verify`: